dsegovia90/github-release-downloader/README.md

 ## Motivation

 Created this tool for my personal needs, but it might be useful for others as well.
-I use this to download releases from my private repositories.
+I use this to download releases from private repositories in production servers.

 ## Usage